 Google have now prevented the Picasa Web service from creating, renaming and deleting albums and from updating or deleting photos.
 If you are technically minded, please refer to this Google site for more information (see section titled “Mutation support removed”).

-You can still upload photos using the updated plug-in, and you can use the Google Photos website to create your albums before uploading to them from Lightroom.
+You can still upload photos using the latest version of the Photo Upload plug-in, and you can use the Google Photos website to create your albums before or after uploading to them from Lightroom.

 If Google release an alternative method to Picasa Web for managing photos on Google Photos then I’ll investigate as soon as I can, but at this time there is no suggestion from Google they’ll provide such a service.

 Please note that Google does not tell the plug-in about any albums you initially create on Google Photos as “shared albums”.
 To work around this, please initially create albums on Google Photos as regular “albums” and then configure these to be shared albums afterwards.